 Q: What are the test results used for?

-A: State assessments are a snapshot of our students' progress from year to year.
+A: State assessments are a summative assessment administered in the fourth quarter of the school year.
+This test is intended to demonstrate a student's mastery of state academic standards and indicate post-secondary readiness.
 We use results as a school district to track our overall progress as a system.
 Buildings use them to see how they are doing as a school.
-Individual students/families, teachers, and principals use the data to track how students are progressing on the path to being ready for graduation, postsecondary schools, and careers.
-At USD 428, we use state assessment scores to help place students in the appropriate interventions and/or enrichment opportunities.
-It is important that students take the tests seriously to provide an accurate picture of how they are progressing in the school system.
+Individual students/families, teachers, and principals use the data to track students' progress toward readiness for graduation, postsecondary education, and careers.
+At USD 428, the KAP is one data point in a through assessment model that includes progress monitoring and proficiency screeners throughout the year.
+These data points inform classroom instruction and help place students in the appropriate interventions and/or enrichment opportunities.
+It is important that students take the tests seriously to provide an accurate picture of their progress in the school system.

-Q: What are other measures to track my student's academic progress?
+Q: What other measures does USD 428 use to track my student's academic progress?

-A: As part of USD 428’s Multi-Tier System of Support, students participate in regular progress monitoring and benchmarking throughout the year.
+A: As part of USD 428’s Multi-Tier System of Support, students participate in progress monitoring throughout the year.
 This data is typically reviewed with parents/guardians during conferences and provides a roadmap for individual student growth.
-The progress monitoring and interim assessments inform the structured support and intervention provided to students in small groups.
+Progress monitoring and proficiency screeners shape classroom instruction and inform the structured support and interventions provided to students in small groups.

 Q: How long do the assessments take?